evant/ipromise/README.md

 asynchronous code.

 1. You can send multiple messages to show progress, etc.
-2. Error control is out not backed in to the promises.
+2. Error control is out not baked in to the promises.
 Instead you can represent errors using a `Result<T,E>`.
 This way you are free to use promises in contexts where you know an Exception will never be thrown.
 3. You can control how messages are buffered for redelivery when a listener is